MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 > [!IMPORTANT]
 >
 > Data design is an iterative process that's based on statistical experimentation.
 Generative AI applications send queries to the model that includes the prompt and context data.
 To refine data design, the prompt and context data should both be iterated.
 The iterative process should include preprocessing, selecting embeddings, and chunking.
 These steps help create data that's suitable for an index.
-For details about how to implement those steps, see [Designing and developing a retrieval-augmented generation (RAG) solution](/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide).
+For more information, see [Designing and developing a retrieval-augmented generation (RAG) solution](/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide).
 >
 > As you experiment and iterate, keep the consumption use cases in mind.
 Adjust the data design based on actual query patterns.
 Determine what's acceptable through refinement and testing.